Why is this important?

 #2 Communicate

-Communicate on the objectives (climate, airplane), on the benefits’ evolution process (focus group) and on modalities (inclusion of social partners).
-Communicate the outcomes to all staff (newsletter, email, greetings).
-Emphasise the desire for transparency and inclusiveness.
+Clearly communicate the objectives (e.g. climate goals, air travel), the process for evaluating benefits (e.g. focus group) and the approach taken (e.g. inclusion of social partners).
+Communicate the outcomes to all staff (through newsletter, email, or internal messages).
+Emphasise the commitment to transparency and inclusiveness.

 -